A majority of South Jersey police are using body-worn cameras, but experts are mixed on their effectiveness

-In the three years Middle Township police patrol officers have been wearing body-worn cameras, Chief Christopher Leusner has seen the benefits — from increasing the efficiency of investigations and resolving complaints, and using the footage for training to building trust between law enforcement and the community.
+In the three years Middle Township police officers have been wearing body cameras, Chief Christopher Leusner has seen the benefits — from increasing the efficiency of investigations and resolving complaints, to using the footage for training, to building trust between law enforcement and the community.

 South Jersey law enforcement agencies more likely to have body-worn cameras than others in the state